 Keywords were demoted!
-Topics now rule the roost for ranking
+Topics now rule the roost for ranking in Google

-2016 is the year content strategists and SEOs woke up to the importance of web pages ranked on the basis of topics instead of keywords.
+2016 was the year content strategists and SEOs woke up to the importance of web pages ranked on the basis of topics instead of keywords.
 Good content strategy also means good UX.
 Users generally want a website that is comprehensive on a theme.
 There are very few products outside enterprise software which help users find topic gaps and “topic creep” (my term), where website content is too broad.
 I did a webinar on SEMrush which focused on techniques using software on this website developed to discover semantically related keyword phrases and topics.

 The machine learning Google employed to rank pages based on comprehensive content vs. keyword placement took years to develop into a reliable algorithm, and now that Hummingbird is three years old, SEO’s and content planners are grappling with how to create holistic content on websites which rank better than strategic keyword placement.

 If you want to understand differences in how google indexes based on semantics, a good place to start is to differentiate between structured markup, which lets developers add another layer of logic to inform computers on the Web vs. latent semantic indexing which is based on the search engine’s own web page comparisons of latent associations.
 Many recognize the intelligent Web from initiatives Google started pushing in recent years in the form of structured and unstructured semantic data that it uses to “learn” the intent of user searches.